 Step 1: Season it!

-Just like any grill or smoker, you need to first season or set up the device.
+Just like any other grill or smoker, you need to first season or set up the device.
 If you are using an electric smoker for the first time, this will include running it empty for a few minutes to get rid of any odor, solvent residue, or dust particles.
 Here are the steps for seasoning correctly:

-- Start by rubbing the inner surfaces with cooking oil
+- Start by rubbing the inner surfaces with cooking oil.

-- Set the temperature between 250 to 275 degrees F
+- Set the temperature between 250°F to 275°F.

 Remember that you will need to season your smoker when it is new.
-Some models do not require any seasoning, so make sure you follow the manufacturers’ instructions.
+Some models do not require any seasoning, so make sure you follow the manufacturer’s instructions.